pyOpenSci/software-peer-review/how-to/onboarding-guide.md

 A new editor will be considered a guest editor for the first 3 months of their tenure and/or until they have completed their first review.
-Once they have completed a review, they can be considered a full editor as deemed appropriate by the software review lead and the current editorial board.
+Once they have completed a review, they can be considered a full editor as deemed appropriate by the Software Review Lead and the current editorial board.

 #### _ad hoc_ Guest Editors